m-deng1928/UX_Opportunities/README.md

 Here's a UX Job Board I curate.

-If links die, let me know, but dates there as reference as how recent I found it (not when it was posted).
+If links are inactive, let me know.
+Dates referenced are how recently I found it (not when it was posted).
 I will try to comb through these once a week.

 I will try to include education, GPA, YoE (years of experience) requirements if available.
 Roles are full time employment (FTE) unless otherwise indicated.
 For years of exprience, I know people who have landed roles that require 2-3 years of experience as a new grad but I will try to maintain it as mostly new grad or at most maybe 1-3 YoE or indicate through YoE.